toptunes/Smile_Engine-Demo/README.md

 Smile Engine is a Full-stack PWA javascript and works with PHP
 =======

-If you know basic PHP and HTML or Bootstrap you can make an application, Without knowing javascript And if you know more, you can do it better and fast possible result
+If you know basic PHP and HTML or Bootstrap, you can make an application Without knowing javascript.

 ### Install & Usage